Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 > As you wear the headband, the sapphire glows yet brighter.
 You feel its energy coursing through you, filling your mind with greater understanding of nature, unlocking memories you have forgotten, providing you with insight about the weave, and deeper knowledge of the gods of this world.
 It's pleasantly warm against your forehead, and your mind feels sharper.

 ### The Drawing Room
+> You enter a large dark room.
+Simon mutters an incantation and snaps his fingers, lighting the candles of a large chandelier in the center of it.
+You see two dusty red sofas next to the east wall, a hearth on the south wall, and a bar set at the north wall.
+"I don't spend a lot of time here," he says.
+"But I think the drinks here are still good."
+>
+> Behind the bar, you find four bottles of liquor, and a dozen low glasses.
+As you open one of the bottles, you're hit with a sharp smell of alcohol and a faint hint of apples.
+Truska, an orcish beverage.

+If the Player opens the three other bottles, they find the following.

+**Sheen.** A clear, highly alcoholic beverage made of distilled cherries, elvish in origin.

+**Frima.**

 ## Pest Control
 Back in the entrance, when the Player agrees to deal with the giant rat, Simon goes and grabs an unlit torch from a nearby wall and hands it to the PC, muttering an incantation, waving his hand around, it and lighting it with a snap of his fingers.
 He then reaches for his pocket and gives the PC a *Potion of Healing* which he found in the library.